carbonsir/GSDTNet/README.md

 ## Reproducibility Notes

 - The repository contains only the final GSDTNet implementation.
-- Pseudo-depth maps are fixed auxiliary inputs during training and inference.
+- Pseudo-depth maps are generated offline and used as fixed auxiliary inputs during training and testing.
 - The main prediction used for evaluation is `m1`.
 - The `region_scale` parameter in GSDT is zero-initialized so that the semantic region residual branch is learned progressively during training.
 - Experimental results may vary slightly because of GPU environment, random seed, dataset preprocessing, and pseudo-depth generation details.